 - copies of earlier letters to the landlord

-- copy of a Notice and Order from the housing inspectors
+- Reports or orders from the housing inspectors

 - photos of the problems

 - PUT THE RENT MONEY ASIDE.
 Rent withholding means just that: holding the rent, not spending it.
 If you can, put the rent money in the bank or a lawyer's trust account.
 You may lose if the case goes to court and you don't have the money, even though there are some code violations.
 If you get public assistance and your rent is on voucher, you need to ask your worker to take the rent off of the voucher before you can withhold it.